Taif: Education

-In 2004 Taif University was established which offers both undergraduate and graduate programs across four colleges and 16 faculties.
+In 2004, Taif University was established which offers both undergraduate and graduate programs across four colleges and 16 faculties.
 It has four campuses located in the Taif Governorate, with the main campus in Al-Hawiyya.

 In 2014 the Canadian Niagara College opened a campus in Taif with programs in tourism, hospitality, and business.
 This effort is part of the Colleges of Excellence program.
 The college faced criticism for being open to men only, including from the Canadian Association of University Teachers.
 As of 2023 it is unclear whether the campus in Taif is still active, with even the main website of Niagara College KSA having mixed information.

 Mosques

 There are a number of historical mosques in the city.
-The Abdullah ibn 'Abbas Mosque houses the remains of Abdullah ibn Abbas, a cousin and companion of Muhammad.
+The Abd Allah ibn al-Abbas Mosque houses the remains of Abdullah ibn Abbas, a cousin and companion of Muhammad.
 The Mosque of Addas is named after Addas, an Iraqi Christian who embraced Islam after meeting Muhammad.